djhshih/mlat/README.md

 MLAT is a tool for sequence alignment.

 This is a fork of the BLAT package (v35) written by Jim Kent.
-The package has been significantly restructured and stripped down.
+The package has been significantly restructured and stripped down to minimize code footprint.
 Header and source files have been modified, and a minimal C CPI is now provided.

 This package itself is licensed under GPLv3.
-Use of BLAT is subject to the terms of its license in `LICENSE_blat.txt`.
+Use of BLAT (and hence MLAT) is subject to the terms of the BLAT non-commercial license (see `LICENSE_blat.txt`).

 # Installation